Veeresh-1316/P2P_Crypto_2/README.md

 You can use python3 main.py --help (To view the arguments)

 ## Results
-You can keyboard interrupt the script after some time .
+You can keyboard interrupt the script after some time.
+After interrupt,
-You will get result of logs and blockchain png in both folders (fig & peers)
+You will get result of logs and blockchain png in respective folders (fig & peers)